 VideoAsk is a survey tool that allows companies to create interactive video questionnaires that can be used for recruiting and onboarding.
 VideoAsk is great to screen candidates, ask follow-up questions, or gather feedback during the hiring process.

-An ATS is a tool that allows companies to track and manage job applications and resumes.
+An Applicant Tracking System is a tool that allows companies to track and manage job applications and resumes.
 You can use an ATS to organize and store resumes, schedule interviews, and track the status of candidates throughout the hiring process.

 Google Workspace (formerly known as G Suite) is a suite of productivity tools that includes Gmail, Google Calendar, Google Docs, and other tools.
 Google Workspace can be used to communicate with candidates, schedule interviews, and collaborate on documents during the hiring process.